Mrsebastino/First-Milestone/README.md

 <h3>Testing</h3>

 I have tested the pages on my mobile and on friends mobile, the site is responsive.
 I also check with the devtools in Google Chrome.
 I have tested it on laptop and PC, on 4k there was issue with conttent spreading too much.
+It has been fixed by making sure that the content remain centered.

 I have filled the contact form but not the email, and has expected i was promted to fill the the box.
 I have tried the above with all the fields that need filled and every time i had the expexted result of being promted to fill the box.
 I have set up the submit button to a fake email address  and the response is "mike.escoffier sent an invalid response" which is the expected outcome.
-I am confident that the website has been tested and is responsive on mobile and desktop.
+I am confident that the website has been tested and is responsive on mobile and desktop. it has been tested in google chrome, safari IOS and safari MAC IOS, Mac book pro and 4k, the webiste is responsive across all platform.

 <h3>Deployment</h3>